-The Tariff Book currently charges cargo dues per commodity; this strategy proposes over a ten year period a rationalisation of the number of tariff book line items.
+The tariff book currently charges cargo dues per commodity, but this strategy proposes that after ten years these will be reduced to cargo handling type cargo dues only.
 The share of the different cargo handling types' contribution to the required revenue is based on vessel calls.
 The use of vessel calls is considered to be the most rational approach to distribute the required revenue given the significant portion of the revenue required allocation attributed to wet infrastructure.
 This results in:

-- Containers cost contribution to reduce from 60% currently to 45.5% in real terms over the period; - RoRo cargo cost contribution to reduce from 9% currently to 7.5% in real terms over the period;

-- Break Bulk cost contribution to increase from 3.9% currently to 7.7% in real terms over the period; - Liquid Bulk cost contribution to increase from 9.1% currently to 9.5% in real terms over the period; and - Dry Bulk cost contribution to increase from 18% currently to 29.7% in real terms over the period.
+- Containers cost contribution to reduce from 60% currently to 45.5% in real terms over the period; - RoRo cargo cost contribution to reduce from 9% currently to 7.5% in real terms over the period - Break Bulk cost contribution to increase from 3.9% currently to 7.7% in real terms over the period - Liquid Bulk cost contribution to increase from 9.1% currently to 9.5% in real terms over the period - Dry Bulk cost contribution to increase from 18% currently to 29.7% in real terms over the period.

-Pending the finalisation of a beneficiation promotion component of this strategy for the South African port system, export tariffs for Containers and RoRo's will be maintained at a 50% discount to import tariffs so as to align with government objectives on beneficiated products.
+Export tariffs for Containers and RoRo's will be maintained at a 50% discount to import tariffs so as to align with government objectives on beneficiated products.